 1. Penalties for a Misdemeanor DUI

 Most DUI charges in South Carolina involve misdemeanors, and most cases involve first-time offenders.
-However, even if you are facing a misdemeanor DUI charge as a first-time offender, you cannot expect to get off easy.
+However, even if you face a misdemeanor DUI charge as a first-time offender, you cannot expect to get off easy.
 For a first-time offense involving no BAC reading or a BAC of 0.08% to 0.10%, potential penalties include:

 - Up to a $400 fine